Session I (July 4 – July 17)

 Again and again we are amazed at how infinite the possibilities are to teach, to create and above all, to learn.

-The workshop approaches ways of moving using a focus on efficiency rather than a focus shapes.
+The class approaches ways of moving using a focus on efficiency rather than a focus shapes.
 Elements such as strength, flexibility, restriction, limitation, abilities and supplementation enable the participants to create freedom, stability, difference, diversity and natural acceptance.
 Based on exploration, improvisation and technique, participants will be offered simple patterns of movement that will be developed into different combinations.
 The focus will be on an economic (i.e. efficient) process in regards to the function of movement development, while participants explore the connectivity and qualities from different body systems.

 Dates (including Arrival and Departure):